gioui/giouiorg/content/doc/architecture.md

 As a bonus, integer coordinates are perfectly deterministic across all platforms which leads to easier debugging and testing of layouts.

-On the other hand, drawing commands need the generality of floating point coordinates for smooth animation and for expression inherently fractional shapes such as bézier curves.
+On the other hand, drawing commands need the generality of floating point coordinates for smooth animation and for expressing inherently fractional shapes such as bézier curves.

 It's possible to draw shapes that overlap at fractional pixel coordinates, but only intentionally: drawing commands directly derived from layout constraints have integer coordinates by construction.